Aviva Goldberg

 Winnipeg, MB

-Dr. Aviva Goldberg is Section Head of Nephrology in the Department of Pediatrics and Child Health and Associate Dean, UGME Student Affairs, Max Rady College of Medicine in Winnipeg, Manitoba.
+Dr. Aviva Goldberg is Professor and Section Head of Nephrology in the Department of Pediatrics at the Max Rady College of Medicine in Winnipeg, Manitoba.

 Prosanto Chaudhury